rackerlabs/technical-blog/content/blog/2020/2020-11-25-a-guide-to-predicting-future-outcomes-with-amazon-forecast/index.md

 #### Predictors

-Amazon Forecast generates forecasts based on time-series data, or **predictors**.
+Amazon Forecast generates forecasts based on time-series data or **predictors**.
 During training, accuracy metrics evaluate each predictor when selecting a model to generate forecasts.
 To create a predictor, you need the following elements: